-- The 18th AGM of the Company will be conducted virtually from the broadcast venue at 1-40-1, Menara Bangkok Bank, Berjaya Central Park, No. 105, Jalan Ampang, 50450 Kuala Lumpur, W.P.
-Kuala Lumpur, Malaysia on Friday, 3 June 2022 at 11.00 a.m. or at any adjournment thereof.
-Shareholders of the Company are required to register for the 18th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
-(Please follow the procedures as stipulated in the Administrative Guide). - A member of the Company who is entitled to attend, speak and vote at this 18th AGM may appoint a proxy 2. to attend, speak and vote on his(her) behalf.
-A proxy may but need not be a member of the Company, and a member may appoint any person to be his(her) proxy without limitation. - Where a member appoints more than one (1) proxy to attend and vote at the same 18th AGM, the appointment 3. shall be invalid unless he(she) specifies the proportion of his(her) holdings to be represented by each proxy. - 4.
-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 ("SICDA"), he(she) may appoint one (1) proxy in respect of each security account it holds with ordinary shares of the Company standing to the credit of the said security account. - Where a member of the Company is an exempt authorised nominee holding ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - An exempt authorised nominee refers to an authorised nominee defined under the SICDA who is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - The instrument appointing a proxy shall be in writing by the appointer or an attorney duly authorised in writing or, 6. if the appointer is a corporation, whether under its seal or by an officer or attorney duly authorised. - 7.
-The instrument appointing either a proxy, a power of attorney or other authorities, where it is signed or certified by a notary as a true copy shall be deposited with the Share Registrar, Boardroom Share Registrars Sdn.
-Bhd. at Ground Floor or 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor Darul Ehsan, Malaysia not less than forty eight (48) hours before the time appointed for holding the 18th AGM (no later than Wednesday, 1 June 2022 at 11.00 a.m.) or at any adjournment thereof, and in default the instrument of proxy shall not be treated as valid. - Alternatively, individual shareholders may choose to submit an electronic Proxy Form using the RPV facilities at https://agm.digerati.com.my/Appasia-online or e-mail to AppAsia_helpdesk@digerati.com.my/Appasia-online or later than Wednesday, 1 June 2022 at 11.00 a.m. or at any adjournment of the virtual meeting.
-Please refer to the Administrative Guide to Shareholders for the procedures to submit the electronic proxy form. - The right of foreigners to vote in respect of deposited securities is subject to Sections 41(1)(e) and 41(2) of 8. the Securities Industry (Central Depositories) Act, 1991; the Securities Industry (Central Depositories) (Foreign Ownership) Regulations 1996 and the Constitution of the Company. - 9.
-In respect of deposited securities, only members whose names appear in the Record of Depositors on 30 May 2022 (General Meeting Record of Depositors) shall be eligible to attend, speak and vote at this 18th AGM. - Any alteration in the Proxy Form must be initialed.
-10. - Pursuant to Rule 8.31A(1) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all the 11. resolution set out in the Notice of 18th AGM will be put to the vote by poll.
+- 1. The 19th AGM of the Company will be held at Concorde V, Lobby Level, Concorde Hotel Kuala Lumpur, No. 2, Jalan Sultan Ismail, 50250 Kuala Lumpur, Malaysia on Friday, 9 June 2023 at 10.30 a.m. or at any adjournment thereof.
+Shareholders of the Company are required to register for the 19th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof. - 2.
+A member of the Company who is entitled to attend, speak and vote at this 19th AGM may appoint a proxy to attend, speak and vote on his(her) behalf.
+A proxy may but need not be a member of the Company, and a member may appoint any person to be his(her) proxy without limitation. - 3.
+Where a member appoints more than one (1) proxy to attend and vote at the same 19th AGM, the appointment shall be invalid unless he(she) specifies the proportion of his(her) holdings to be represented by each proxy. - 4.
+Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 ("SICDA"), he(she) may appoint one (1) proxy in respect of each security account it holds with ordinary shares of the Company standing to the credit of the said security account. - 5.
+Where a member of the Company is an exempt authorised nominee holding ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

+An exempt authorised nominee refers to an authorised nominee defined under the SICDA who is exempted from compliance with the provisions of subsection 25A(1) of SICDA.

+- 6. The instrument appointing a proxy shall be in writing by the appointer or an attorney duly authorised in writing or, if the appointer is a corporation, whether under its seal or by an officer or attorney duly authorised. - 7.
+The instrument appointing either a proxy, a power of attorney or other authorities, where it is signed or certified by a notary as a true copy shall be deposited with the Share Registrar, GAP Advisory Sdn.
+Bhd. at E-10-4, Megan Avenue 1, 189, Jalan Tun Razak, 50400 Kuala Lumpur, W.P.
+Kuala Lumpur, Malaysia or at its website at ir.shareregistry@gapadvisory.my not less than forty eight (48) hours before the time appointed for holding the 19th AGM (no later than Wednesday, 7 June 2023 at 10.30 a.m.) or at any adjournment thereof, and in default the instrument of proxy shall not be treated as valid.
+Please refer to the Administrative Details for the 19th AGM. - 8.
+The right of foreigners to vote in respect of deposited securities is subject to Sections 41(1)(e) and 41(2) of the Securities Industry (Central Depositories) Act, 1991; the Securities Industry (Central Depositories) (Foreign Ownership) Regulations 1996 and the Constitution of the Company. - 9.
+In respect of deposited securities, only members whose names appear in the Record of Depositors on 1 June 2023 (General Meeting Record of Depositors) shall be eligible to attend, speak and vote at this 19th AGM. - 10.
+Any alteration in the Proxy Form must be initialed. - 11.
+Pursuant to Rule 8.31A(1) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all the resolution set out in the Notice of 19th AGM will be put to the vote by poll.